Updated 14 September 2020

 If you’re one of the many people with a defined benefit (final salary) pension scheme, you may be aware of the option to transfer it into another kind of pension.
 But this is a risky strategy and you should never do it without seeking advice.
-So we couldn’t believe our luck when IFA Ajay Khosla of Cockburn Lucas decided to transfer his own pension, and tell us all about it.
+So we couldn’t believe our luck when Rajesh, an IFA, decided to transfer his own pension and tell us all about it.
+Interview by Nick Green.

 I have been a financial planner for over thirty years, and as a qualified pensions transfer specialist I routinely work with clients who have DB pension schemes.
 Until recently, I would never have considered recommending a ‘transfer out’.
 Why take on board the risks and lose those valuable guarantees?